holdenweb/textual_labelset/README.md

 which uses `FilteredTagSet`s for the values.
 The filtered variants are especially useful when tags must be selected from an intractably large set.
+In the filtered versions, interaction is terminated by pressing return.

 ### Python API